-Sometimes the secret to improving website traffic is not in the complicated search engine optimization tasks.
+Sometimes the secret to improving website traffic is not in the complicated search engine optimization (SEO) tasks.

 Sounds ridiculous, right?